 JOHN: I thought you did.

 CHARLES: But she started to - happiness.

-CHARLES: But she began to grow like wildfire, and my whole family thought they were Christians.
-They were going to this church I grew up in, but they weren’t.
+CHARLES: But she began to grow like wildfire.
+And my whole family thought they were Christians – they were going to this church I grew up in – but they weren’t.
 They didn’t really know the Word.
-And she knew, and her – the light that came from her began to shine on the family.
-And one by one, my whole family came to Christ, and when I think of what Grace means to me, and I see this church as a - even though it’s in the valley, I see it as a light on a hill.
-Because it – the light of Christ shined to me through a member of this church, and my life influenced my sister, and my sister’s love for the Lord influenced my whole family.
-And my father, who was 61 years old, my whole family - it took my whole family’s conversion for him to see Christ in them, for him to come to Christ, and he accepted Christ in January and he just died this past August.
+And she knew, and she – her – the light that came from her began to shine on the family.
+And one by one, my whole family came to Christ.

+And when – when I think of what – what Grace means to me and I see this church as a - even though it’s in the valley, I see it as a light on a hill.
+Because it – the – the light of Christ shined to me through a member of this church and my life influenced my sister, and my sister’s love for the Lord influenced my whole family.
+And my father, who was 61 years old, my whole family - it took my whole family’s conversion for him to see Christ in them, for him to come to Christ.
+And he accepted Christ in January and he just died this past August.

 JOHN: Oh, wonderful.

 CHARLES: And we praise the Lord that he was given the grace to see his whole family converted and to accept the truth.
 And my brother has become a Pastor, and he’s only been a Christian for three years.
 But he is - the family became a resource for the community and that – that little network has become a church.